lukilme/lukilme/backup.md

 - Matplotlib: The ultimate graphing tool that helps me pretend I’m an artist.
 It lets you turn numbers into beautiful pictures.
 Picasso?
 More like NumPy-casso! ~~Why don’t I have any friends?~~

+- SymPy: It deals with symbolic math.
+You know, for when you need to flex that algebra muscle and say, "I don't want approximations, I want the exact value of pi as a fraction of infinity."

+- SciPy: Think of SciPy as NumPy's super-gifted sibling that really likes calculus and solving differential equations and is possibly a virgin.
+If you need integrals, optimizations, or physics simulations, SciPy is your choice — because someone has to do the hard math, and it's not going to be me.
 <hr>
 <div align="center">

 ### Frontend
 </div>

+- Vue: Versatile and my go-to when I need something fast and efficient.

 - Angular: The main framework I use.
 Angular is like that well-organized friend who loves structure and rules — sometimes overwhelming, but you know everything will fall into place.
 Plus, it’s perfect when you want your app to feel like you’re running a tight ship.